Shopping before supermarkets

 We paid in pounds, shillings and pence, i.e. £-s-d.
 In practice, though, most things we ever bought in the early 1900s only cost a few coppers.
 More expensive things were normally priced at a penny below the next shilling.
 For how these prices were displayed in shop windows, written in handwriting and pronounced, see the separate pages.

 There were no supermarkets to sell everything in one visit.
 So we had to go to all sorts if different shops - see the above menu.
 So shopping was a lengthy business.
-This was especially so because even everyone was served individually and had to wait while the shopkeeper went to get or took out every single item.
-Also many of the goods had to be weighed out and wrapped for each customer, and social chit-chat was expected.
+This was especially so because everyone was served individually and had to wait while the shopkeeper went to get or take out every single item.
+Also many of the goods had to be weighed and wrapped for each customer, and social chit-chat was expected.
 It was, though, quite interesting for me to stand and watch the shopkeepers rapidly manipulating the weights on the scales as we waited in turn to be served.
 They did it so quickly and they always seemed to get it nearly right just from size alone.

-Why shopping was such hard work
+Why shopping was labour-intensive

 Fortunately it was common for shops to deliver.
 It was also common to send children on small errands.
 I often had to go and pick something up when my mother ran out.
+No one paid any attention to whether this was safe, but it probably was.
+Small corner shops meant that children just had to walk down the road without crossing it.
+If they did have to cross, traffic was light in side roads and slow moving at the walking pace of the horses.

 How goods were wrapped